The Most Nutritious Diet For Women With Endometriosis

 - Emotional problems due to the illness

-The cause of this disease is unclear but could be related to an imbalance of the immune system.
+The cause of this disease is unclear but it could be related to an imbalance of the immune system.
 There may also be a genetic component.

-Foods that Worsen the Illness
+Foods that make the illness worse

 Many women have noticed a great improvement by eliminating some foods from their regular diet.
 Here are the most damaging: